varadchoudhari/LinkedIn-Skills-Crawler/README.md

 ## How to use
 Replace "EMAIL_ID" and "PASSWORD" field in the main.py file with your LinkedIn credentials and run it.

+## Ready to use
+The complete list can be downloaded from [here](https://github.com/varadchoudhari/LinkedIn-Skills-Crawler/blob/master/output/all_skills.txt)